A1. Where are you located?

 15. What is the lease term for your properties?

-The majority of our properties require a one-year lease, with the option to renew your lease for additional one-year periods.
+The majority of our leases are no less than 11 months, with the option to renew your lease for additional one-year periods.
 Some of our properties may be available only for one year while the owners are out of the country or working in another state.
 We also have a few short-term rentals.

 16. How much security deposit must I pay?

 In most cases, the security deposit is the same as the amount of one month’s rent.
 In some cases this deposit will be more than one month rent.
 The amount will be determined after you application has been run.
 This is due once your application is approved.
 In most cases, your rental property will not be reserved for you, even if your application is approved, until we receive your security deposit and a signed lease.